KelsyT/my-digital-garden/_notes/Time Blocking.md

 Each tier represents different levels of importance and flexibility:

-1. **Appointments**: These are tasks that must be done at specific times and cannot be easily rescheduled.
+1. **Appointments**: A - BRIGHT RED - These are tasks that must be done at specific times and cannot be easily rescheduled.
 They are represented in bright red and include events like doctor's appointments, meetings, and flights.

-2. **Bottlenecks**: These are tasks or events that are critical to other important things in your life, even if they are not tied to a specific time.
+2. **Bottlenecks**: B - BRIGHT PURPLE - These are tasks or events that are critical to other important things in your life, even if they are not tied to a specific time.
 They are represented in a slightly less intense color and serve as precursors to more significant goals.

-3. **Critical**: These tasks are essential to your main priorities or goals.
+3. **Critical**: C - BRIGHT PINK - These tasks are essential to your main priorities or goals.
 They are represented in a bright color, similar to Bottlenecks.
 These tasks may be habits or activities critical to your success.

-4. **Daily Routine**: These are the tasks you do daily to maintain your routine.
+4. **Daily Routine**: D - GREY - These are the tasks you do daily to maintain your routine, including blocking time for sleep.
 They are represented in a regular color, and the creator suggests "graying out" completed tasks as a way of tracking your progress.

-5. **Dream Self**: This tier represents tasks that your ideal self would do, even though they are not crucial to your day-to-day operations.
+5. **Dream Self**: F - NEUTRAL YELLOW - This tier represents tasks that your ideal self would do, even though they are not crucial to your day-to-day operations.
 They are more flexible and can be deleted if they don't get completed.

-6. **Default/Named Calendar** This is for capturing tasks quickly without sorting into one of the othe a cat alerts and awareness, , and as a catch-all for things that need further processing.
+6. **Default/Named Calendar**: BLACK - This is for capturing tasks quickly off the top of the head without sorting into one of the other tiers.